2020 Investing in Women Funding Program Grant Guidelines

 Location of applicants and activities

-Organisations based outside NSW are not eligible to apply unless they can demonstrate that core business objectives already include delivery in NSW and that the organisation meets all regulatory, business requirements.
+Organisations based outside NSW are not eligible to apply unless they can demonstrate that core business objectives already include project will be run in and benefit the Women in NSW and that the organisation meets all regulatory, business requirements.

 Previous applicants may re-apply but will need to consider the content of these guidelines in resubmitting an application.
 If you intend to submit an application that you have previously submitted, but which was unsuccessful, you may wish to contact Women NSW for feedback prior to resubmitting.